Your free business.com+ membership unlocks exclusive tech deals and advisor support

 1. Define your end goal.

-For example, in the shorter term (the next six months), you may want to use social media marketing to increase followers by 1,000 per month and find ways to generate website traffic.
+For example, in the short term (the next six months), you may want to use social media marketing to increase followers by 1,000 per month and generate more website traffic.
 Your longer-term goals (two to five years) may include expanding your reach, increasing sales, opening a new business location and growing your team.

 “Most startups don’t have a day or a dollar to waste, so coming out of the gate, it’s important to be realistic in terms of what you can do and what you can expect from that,” said Josh Stutt, head of marketing at The49.
 “There is no magic ‘go viral’ button for your social posts, SEO [search engine optimization] is a long-term effort with no instant payback, and a Super Bowl ad is not in the budget.
 Dreaming big is great, but acting grounded is how you can build something that lasts.”